KirstChat/the-wee-norn-iron-box/README.md

   - This command was used to indent the products and categories datadump to make it easier for users to read.

 - [Bootstrap Carousel in for loop](https://stackoverflow.com/questions/30483186/bootstrap-carousel-and-django)
-  - This code from stack overflow was used to add a Bootstrap Carousel with a for loop to display reviews on the home page.
+  - This code from Stack Overflow was used to add a Bootstrap Carousel with a for loop to display reviews on the home page.

 - [Blog Application with Django](https://djangocentral.com/building-a-blog-application-with-django/)
   - This tutorial was used as a guide to add a blog application to the project to allow users and superusers to create blog posts.